 Our role in healthcare

-We improve patient care directly in hospitals by developing guidelines for high-quality care on behalf of NICE, setting standards in key areas of care, and measuring that care through our clinical audits and accreditation schemes.
+We improve patient care directly in hospitals by setting standards in key areas of care, and measuring that care through our clinical audits and accreditation schemes.
 We also run quality improvement and patient safety initiatives in a variety of clinical areas.

 Our role globally

 The RCP has a truly global network, with nearly one-fifth of our members based in over 80 countries worldwide.
 Our work spans high-, middle- and low-income countries, ranging from accreditation work and guideline development in the Middle East to clinical skills workshops in rural Nigeria.

 We develop and coordinate globally-recognised exams, and deliver a wide range of projects aimed at strengthening health systems and improving medical standards across the globe.